SlickVPN Review 2024: Buyer Beware

 When we were able to connect to a server, the speeds were actually pretty decent.
 Unfortunately, getting to the point where you're actually connected has way too many obstacles in the way for the speeds to matter.

-From a Windows laptop located in Canada, we tracked our speed without the VPN connected as a baseline.
+From a Windows laptop located in the U.S., we tracked our speed without the VPN connected as a baseline.
 We then tracked the speed when connected to an American, Canadian, United Kingdom, and Australian server.

 Below are the results.
 Please note that we were unable to find a U.K. or Australian server that worked.

-Test type No VPN connection Canada to Canada Canada to U.S. Canada to U.K. Canada to AU
+Test type No VPN US to US US to CA US to UK US to AU

 Netflix tests